 We develop technology that enables us to completely map the relationship between the sequence of a protein and its function.
 Sequence-function maps are useful for protein engineering and personal genomics.

-Barbara Taskinen joins us from Finland; she will be working on applying high-throughput sequencing to experimental protein evolution.
+Barbara Taskinen has been awarded a two year fellowship from the Finnish Culture Foundation!
+She will be working on applying high-throughput sequencing to experimental protein evolution.